ranger/ranger.github.io/download.md

 If you want to be sure of the authenticity of the snapshot, please download [ranger-stable.tar.gz](ranger-stable.tar.gz) and its [signature](ranger-stable.tar.gz.sig), then verify the signature with the author's public keys:

-    gpg --search-keys 1E9B36EC051FF6F7FFC969A7F08CE1E200FB5CDF  # Roman Zimbelmann's key gpg --search-keys 66FA95C0F1619BDA520A41F60D63346A5D15D055  # Toon Nolten's key gpg --verify ranger-stable.tar.gz.sig  # Check if the package was signed by one of the authors
+    gpg --search-keys 1E9B36EC051FF6F7FFC969A7F08CE1E200FB5CDF  # Roman Zimbelmann's key gpg --search-keys 30193C49CB39CD27008246ADE5902A52B247B8DE  # Wojciech Siewierski's key gpg --search-keys 66FA95C0F1619BDA520A41F60D63346A5D15D055  # Toon Nolten's key gpg --verify ranger-stable.tar.gz.sig  # Check if the package was signed by one of the authors

 If this prints `Good signature`, the signature was verified.
 However, you can only trust the authenticity of the snapshot as much as you trust the authenticity of the public key.
-Please ensure that the key really belongs to Roman Zimbelmann (aka hut) or Toon Nolten (aka toonn, __monty__) by verifying it from multiple sources.
+Please ensure that the key really belongs to Roman Zimbelmann (aka hut), Wojciech Siewierski (aka vifon) or Toon Nolten (aka toonn, __monty__) by verifying it from multiple sources.
 Once you are sure, you can sign the key with your own signature as described [here](http://www.dewinter.com/gnupg_howto/english/GPGMiniHowto-3.html#ss3.6) to avoid the warning that says "This key is not certified with a trusted signature!
 There is no indication that the signature belongs to the owner."

 This is a list of all released packages since 1.2.2 with their signatures: